Decawave/uwb-apps/README.md

 ## Overview

 This repo contains the device driver model for the DW1000 for the mynewt OS.
-The
-diver support, hardware abstraction layers, low-level MAC, Ranging Services and a rawlwip stack.
+The diver support, hardware abstraction layers, low-level MAC, Ranging Services and a raw-lwip stack.

 ## Project Status
 This project is destined to be streamed into the mynewt repo early Q1 2018.
 The example contained herein will